phhien203/gixer/README.md

 - [Nx](https://nx.dev/) build system
 - [Netlify](https://www.netlify.com/) for deployment

-Gixer is built with performance and quality first approach.
+Gixer is built with performance and quality first approach
-- All components apply the OnPush change detection strategy
+- All components are applying the OnPush change detection strategy
 - Images are lazy loaded
 - Pagination applied
 - `async` pipe is used as much as possible